chautrn/aneurysm-docs/_sources/intro.md

 # Introduction

 Whoever's reading this is probably a newcomer to the Rowan Aneurysm Project - so I'd like to say hi!
-My name is Chau Tran and I worked Dr. Hieu Nguyen and Dr. Thanh Nguyen's aneurysm research project throughout the summer and fall of 2021.
+My name is Chau Tran and I worked on Dr. Hieu Nguyen and Dr. Yupeng Li's aneurysm research project throughout the summer and fall of 2021.
 If you ever have any questions/need help, feel free to contact me at tranch29@students.rowan.edu!

 ## Documentation Purpose